Advertisement

-Some hints to help you quit
+Some tips to help you quit

 If you are thinking of trying to stop, here are some helpful tips.